Watts-College/paf-514-template/help.md

 #### (3) Include Data

-You can include data in your questions in a few ways.
+You can include data in your questions in a few ways that are [summarized here](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example).

 There are some functions that allow you generate random data that can be used to demonstrate the problem.